IRS Form 8300 reference guide

 Businesses can file Forms 8300 electronically using the Bank Secrecy Act (BSA) Electronic Filing (E-Filing) System.
 E-filing is free and is a quick and secure way for individuals to file their Forms 8300.

-For example, if a business is required to file five Forms W-2 and five Forms 1099-INT, then it is required to file its information returns electronically, including any Forms 8300.
+Example: If a business is required to file five Forms W-2 and five Forms 1099-INT, then it is required to file its information returns electronically, including any Forms 8300.
 However, if a business files less than 10 of any type of information return other than Form 8300, then it is not required to file the returns electronically and therefore not required to file any Forms 8300 electronically.
 The number of Forms 8300 a business files does not affect whether it is required to file any information returns electronically.
+Forms 8300 are not part of the aggregate count of information returns.

-Businesses not required to file Form 8300 electronically and choose to physically mail in their Forms 8300 to the IRS, will send their forms to:
+Businesses not required to file Forms 8300 electronically and choose to physically mail in their Forms 8300 to the IRS, will send their forms to:

 P.O.
 Box 32621